Veblettor/Disbelief-Extended/README.md

 [Joandr861 for the Phase 8 theme.](https://soundcloud.com/joandr861/interchangedtale-au-but-we-wont-let-that-happen-again-disappointment)

-# License
+# Licenses
 This project's source code is under the MIT License.
+The CYF build bundled in the releases is under the GNU General Public License 3.0.